-Currently, the EU Commission intends to enact an EU wide regulation against greenwashing.
-Among other things, vague environmental claims ("climate neutral"), without evidence of excellent environmental performance or voluntary sustainability labels, that have not been verified by third parties or authorities, are to be added to the so-called blacklist of prohibited misleading business practices.
+Currently, the EU Commission has issued an EU wide regulation against greenwashing.
+Under the new Directive (EU) 2024/825 (so called "Empco Directive"), vague environmental claims ("climate neutral"), without evidence of excellent environmental performance or voluntary sustainability labels, that have not been verified by third parties or authorities, are to be added to the so-called blacklist of prohibited misleading business practices.
 This goes further than the ban on labelling products as climate neutral or positive if they are based on CO2 compensation, which the EU has already adopted.
+Germany is obliged to transpose this directive into national law by March 2026, with the provisions to apply from September 2026.